-He conducts Newbury Chamber Choir with whom he has explored territory into which few groups dare to venture: in the past few years he has re-created Cavallieri’s Drama of Body and Soul, The Play of Daniel, Purcell’s King Arthur, The Visit to the Sepulchre and the Florentine Wedding of 1539.
-He has devoted concerts to the works of Cima and Biber with period instruments and included discoveries ranging from Dunstable and Jean Gilles through to Julian Edwards (an Englishman who conquered Broadway) and James Maunders.
-For the choir he also composed his Te Deum and the Rossetti Requiem.
+He conducted Newbury Chamber Choir (2002-2020) with which he explored territory into which few groups dare to venture: he re-created Cavalieri’s Drama of Body and Soul, The Play of Daniel, Purcell’s King Arthur, The Visit to the Sepulchre and the Florentine Wedding of 1539.
+He devoted concerts to the works of Cima and Biber with period instruments and included discoveries ranging from Dunstable and Jean Gilles through to Julian Edwards (an Englishman who conquered Broadway) and Florence Maunders.
+For the choir he also composed his Te Deum, Rossetti Requiem and The Inarticulate Burr.

-He was instrumental in giving life to three daughters and is based in London and Wiltshire where for many years he has been restoring a gamekeeper’s cottage adopting the principles of ‘building biology’.
+He was instrumental in giving life to three daughters and is based in London and Wiltshire where, over many years, he restored a gamekeeper’s cottage adopting the principles of ‘building biology’.